10 tips for doing business with European buyers of natural ingredients for health products

 - Formulate a clear and specific product offering

-- Consider infrastructure and logistics
+- Consider infrastructure and logistics in agreements with buyers

 - Be realistic and transparent about prices